Running a business is never easy, especially when a lot of your assets are on the go.

-FieldEZ offers on-premise or cloud deployment.
+FieldEZ offers on-premise and cloud deployment.

 FieldEZ has been named the most affordable FSM software for a reason.

 Plans start from $15/month, and they include phone and email customer support.
-FieldEZ doesn’t charge a setup fee and it comes with a 30-day free trial.
+FieldEZ doesn’t charge a setup fee, and it comes with a 30-day free trial.

-On Capterra, FieldEZ has a 5-star rating, with most customers prizing ease of use and a good value-for-money ratio.
+On Capterra, FieldEZ has a 5-star rating, with most customers prizing the ease of use and a good value-for-money ratio.